 - What is the demographic profile of this typical customer?

-- What is the typical personality type of this customer?
+- Define the typical personality type of this customer?

 - Why do they buy purchase this product or service?